G00232918/G00232918/README.md

 Hello, I'm James Connolly - Data Analytics Professional

 #### About Me
 Greetings!
 I'm James Connolly, a highly motivated and customer-centric professional with a solid foundation in information systems management.
-Will be graduating in Data Analytics from Atlantic Technological University in 2024, I am eager to apply and enhance the skills I've acquired.
+I have graduated with a First Class Honours in Data Analytics from Atlantic Technological University in 2024.
+I am eager to apply and enhance the skills I've acquired.

 ### Qualifications
 * Higher National Diploma in Data Analytics